good-loop/doc/pages/policy/whistleblower-policy.md

 * Fraud or deliberate error in the preparation, evaluation, review or audit of any financial statements.
 * Fraud or deliberate error in the recording and maintaining financial records.
 * False statement, to or by a senior officer or accountant regarding financial matters.
-* The existence of side letters, side agreements or side arrangements with customers, distributors or resellers which could be an undisclosed conflict of interest.
+* The existence of side agreements with customers, distributors or resellers which could be an undisclosed conflict of interest.
 * Violation of laws against trading on inside information, or any non-compliance with any insider trading policy.
 * Deviations from full and fair reporting of finances.